You can read more about the 2022 sites on our Trip Destinations page.

 - Structural: What makes this partner organization an effective entity within the community?
 What are the barriers that impede or complicate progress and development?
 What has guided the response of the organization to the landscape of this community?
 The structures that guide this question are those of Community Resource Assessment and Community Health Education.

 While the length of each trip varies, ISI is a 10-month process beginning with a mandatory interest meeting, and continuing into discernment, fundraising, reflection, education, orientation, and immersion.
-Trips have a dual foci: global citizenship and service immersion.
+Immersions have a dual foci: global citizenship and service immersion.
 We join local site providers in public health and health education activities, as prioritized by each particular site.
-Our partner sites include: Nutrition Centers, Clinics and Hospitals, University Development Projects, Grassroots Organizations, and Catholic Parishes.
+Our partner sites include: health clinics and hospitals, university development projects, grassroots organizations, churches, and other not-for-profit organizations.
 While we learn much about international health care, our greater goal is to learn from and serve the communities we visit.
-We hope to return with experiences that will yield a lasting impact in our personal and professional approach to providing holistic and culturally appropriate healthcare, increasingly aware of the need for socially responsible global (meaning local and international) health practices with a renewed and modified understanding of the importance of the social determinants of health and health disparities.
+We hope to return with experiences that will yield a lasting impact in our personal and professional approach to providing holistic and culturally appropriate healthcare, increasingly aware of the need for socially responsible, global (meaning local and international) health practices with a renewed and modified understanding of the importance of the social determinants of health and health disparities.